 Best Innovative Golf Gloves

-• CoolSwitch technology, a special internal coating that pulls heat away from your palm
+- CoolSwitch technology, a unique internal coating that pulls heat away from your palm

-• Easily catches dirt, so will need extra cleaning most of the time
+- Easily catches dirt, so it will need extra cleaning most of the time

-Under Armour continues its pattern of introducing progressive ideas into the golf industry with the CoolSwitch Golf Glove.
+Under Armour continues introducing progressive ideas into the golf industry through the CoolSwitch Golf Glove.

-There’s a coating on the golf glove’s interior that’s designed to draw heat from the skin and cool the hand underneath, which is highly useful on a hot day with the sun beating down.
+A coating on the interior of the golf glove draws heat from the skin and cools the hand underneath, which is highly useful on a hot day with the sun beating down.

-This is a great golf glove if you want to leave your glove on the whole round instead of taking it off between each shot.
+This is a great golf glove if you want to wear it the whole round instead of taking it off between each shot.
 Even if your hand starts sweating in the heat, the glove does a great job of dissipating that heat.

 Quality Control